WSU-kduncan/ceg3120-ispires9715/Project 5/README.md

    I restarted apache2 by typing in this command: 'sudo service apache2 reload'

    Resource that I used: https://ubuntu.com/tutorials/install-and-configure-apache#5-activating-virtualhost-file

-        -It described some of the basics for the apache program.
+      -This source explained some of the basics for the apache program.